This article is updated to our latest release, which is being rolled out to all Users gradually.

 Copying the Website embed or Website button code from ScheduleOnce

-- Select a publishing option that you will add to your Thank you page.
+- Select the publishing option you will add to your Thank you page.

-- In the Select a Booking page step, select the Booking page that you would like to integrate with your web form
+- In the Select a Booking page step, select the page you want to integrate with your web form

 - Select Customer data is passed via URL parameters from the Customer data step.